Prime Minister in the Indian Constitution

 After that, the Council of Ministers is formed.
 Very important ministers are designated as Ministers of the Cabinet rank, others are called Ministers of State.

 While Ministers belong to a third rank area known as Deputy Ministers.
-It is one of the Discretionary powers of the Prime Ministers to designate a minister as Deputy Prime Minister.
+It is one of the Discretionary powers of the Prime Minister to designate a minister as Deputy Prime Minister.

 The President allocates portfolios among the ministers on the advice of the Prime Minister.
 The Prime Minister may keep any department or department under his control.
-The Prime Minister may also advise the president to reshuffle portfolios of his ministers from time to time.
+The Prime Minister may also advise the President to reshuffle the portfolios of his ministers from time to time.

 He may bifurcate or trifurcate a department or have different departments amalgamated into one department.
 The Prime Minister’s re Eminent Positions due to these points:

-- Has the power of selecting other ministers and also advising the President to dismiss any of them individually or require any of them to resign.
+- Has the power to select other ministers and also advise the President to dismiss any of them individually or require any of them to resign.

 - The allocation of business amongst the Ministers is a function of the Prime Minister.